-Note: Un-outreached General Population SNAP recipients are not formally exempt, but they are not required to participate in E&T until they have been outreached by the E&T Program.
-HHSC is exploring options to prevent having skewed numbers on the FNS-583 report.
-Texas will use the number of General Population SNAP recipients outreached for the E&T program as the required to participate number when completing the FNS-583 report.
+Note: Un-outreached General Population SNAP recipients are not formally exempt, but they are not required to participate in E&T until they have been outreached by the SNAP E&T program.
+Texas uses the number of General Population SNAP recipients outreached for the E&T program as the "required to participate" number when completing the FNS-583 report.